 - Employees hired between July 2 - September 30 would receive 2.5 days for the remainder of the fiscal year.

 - Employees hired by July 1 will receive the full 3 days for the current fiscal year.

 Flex Days cannot be used in orientation and are not paid out upon leaving the university.

-Employees previously working a hybrid schedule but in Departments not eligible for hybrid starting October 1, 2023 are not eligible for Flex Days.
+Non-exempt staff previously working a hybrid schedule but now in Departments not eligible for hybrid starting October 1, 2023 are eligible for Flex Days.
+Exempt staff previously working a hybrid schedule but now in Departments not eligible for hybrid starting October 1, 2023 are not eligible for Flex Days.

 Employees working a compressed work week (i.e., four 10-hour days per week) are not eligible for the three flex (comp) days.

 - Staff whose roles require full-time campus presence are eligible for up to three (3) comp (flex) days’ of work per fiscal year, with their supervisor’s approval.
 Comp (Flex) Days are not paid out when leaving the university.
 Senior staff (i.e., SG 18 and above) are not eligible for the three (3) Flex Days.

 - Non-exempt employees may not work overtime without their supervisors’ prior written consent.